spitlo/revercss/README.md

 ```

 ## Syntax
-In Revercss, style declarations are the first-class citizens.
+In Revercss, style declarations are first-class citizens.
 Selectors belong to one or many declarations:
 ```CSS
 color: red {
   a, h1